Anthony Bourdain's Simple Tips For Restaurant Quality-Scrambled Eggs

 The late chef and beloved TV host Anthony Bourdain had a lot of strong opinions on just about everything.
 Whether it was hating any food trend with a passion or scoffing at Guy Fieri's haircut, the man felt deeply about a lot of topics.
 And when it came to creating the perfect scrambled eggs, Bourdain had a foolproof recipe and technique.
 In a 2016 interview with Insider Tech, Bourdain discussed in detail the best way to make creamy, tender eggs.

-Though he admitted that he had a "love-hate" relationship with the dish, his years of cooking brunch at Les Halles did nothing if not make him a master at eggs.
+Bourdain's years of cooking brunch at Les Halles did nothing if not make him a master at eggs.
 First things first: focus on the egg.
 "I'm old school," Bourdain said in the interview.
 "I believe that a scrambled egg, or an omelet for that matter, is principally about the egg."
-There's no need to throw a bunch of spices in or complicate it with cheese.
 Eggs and a healthy dose of butter are all the ingredients you really need.
 You'll want to first crack the eggs in a separate bowl, making sure no shells get in, then beat them with a fork — but don't overbeat them.
-You should still have ripples of white and yellow, not a completely yellow batter.
+You should still have "ripples of white and yellow," he noted.

 Not letting whipped eggs sit out should be amongst Anthony Bourdain's best cooking tips, along with oven-baking your bacon and having proper knife skills.
 It's notable that he didn't include any cream or water in his scrambled eggs, just salt and pepper.
 "I just don't feel that milk or cream adds anything.
 Again, it's about the egg," he told Insider.
 Bourdain argued that dairy dulls the flavor of scrambled eggs and can muddy the texture.
-Butter provides that richness without diluting the egg itself.
+Butter provides that richness without diluting the flavor of the egg.